Hog Island Audubon Camp and Motus Tracking Technology

 We are proud to share our learning about Sea Level Rise in St. George.
 We hope you enjoy our Story Maps! (click on “Story Maps”)

-Kicking Off Our Sea Level Rise Podcasting Project
+Kicking Off Our Sea Level Rise Project

 Seventh grade students have been learning about sea level rise (SLR) throughout the school year, learning lots of science concepts along the way!
 Now is our time to become community-focused and blend our academic learning with this real and consequential community issue!